Swarupbarua/Italian_to_English_Translator/README.md

 # Italian_to_English_Translator
-## Translate Italian to English using OpenCV, EAST, tesseract and attention mechanism
+## Translate Italian document to English using OpenCV, EAST, tesseract and attention mechanism

 Here we are translating Italian language to English from images present in 'text_data' folder.
 This same project can also be used for Live text traslation as well with a very minimal changes.